 Use the AI where it compensates for your weaknesses, and write yourself where your strengths lie.

-Writing yourself or specifying
+Writing it yourself, or specifying it

 Brainstorming with AI

-At the start of a story you often have only vague ideas: a character, a scene, a feeling, an image.
-In conversation with an AI you can fan these ideas out.
+At the start of a story, you often only have vague ideas: a character, a scene, a feeling, an image.
+In conversation with an AI, you can fan these ideas out.

 Outline from key points

-Formulating in a shared file
+Writing it out in a shared file

 You and the AI take turns.
 The text grows through both hands.

-Tempo and risk
+Speed and risk

 Pitfalls